Brussels: Libraries

 Brussels has a number of public or private-owned libraries on its territory.
 Most public libraries in Brussels fall under the competence of the Communities and are usually separated between French-speaking and Dutch-speaking institutions, although some are mixed.

 The Royal Library of Belgium (KBR) is the national library of Belgium and one of the most prestigious libraries in the world.
 It owns several collections of historical importance, like the famous Fétis archives, and is the depository for all books ever published in Belgium or abroad by Belgian authors.
 It is located on the Mont des Arts/Kunstberg in central Brussels, near the Central Station.

 There are several academic libraries and archives in Brussels.
 The libraries of the Université libre de Bruxelles (ULB) and the Vrije Universiteit Brussel (VUB) constitute the largest ensemble of university libraries in the city.
-In addition to the Solbosch location, there are branches in La Plaine and Erasme/Erasmus.
+In addition to the Solbosch location, there are branches in La Plaine/Het Plein and Erasme/Erasmus.
 Other academic libraries include those of Saint-Louis University, Brussels and the Catholic University of Louvain (UCLouvain).

 Science and technology

-Science and technology in Brussels is well developed with the presence of several universities and research institutes.
+Science and technology in Brussels is well-developed with the presence of several universities and research institutes.
 The Brussels-Capital Region is home to several national science and technology institutes including the National Fund for Scientific Research (NFSR), the Institute for the Encouragement of Scientific Research and Innovation of Brussels (ISRIB), the Royal Academies for Science and the Arts of Belgium (RASAB) and the Belgian Academy Council of Applied Sciences (BACAS).
 Several science parks associated with the universities are also spread over the region.

 The Royal Belgian Institute of Natural Sciences, located in Leopold Park, houses the world's largest hall completely dedicated to dinosaurs, with its collection of 30 fossilised Iguanodon skeletons.
 In addition, the Planetarium of the Royal Observatory of Belgium (part of the institutions of the Belgian Federal Science Policy Office), on the Heysel Plateau in Laeken, is one of the largest in Europe.